 For this recipe I suggest that you use a Russet Potato, they are starchier than other types of potatoes, like a Yukon Gold for example.
 Other potatoes can be more waxy than a Russet potato.
 This will bake up and be wonderfully fluffy.
 I hope you give this simple recipe for twice baked potatoes a try, and be sure to check out more of these learn to cook recipes.

 Simple Twice Baked Potatoes

 - 1/2 teaspoon ground black pepper

-- When potatoes are done and have cooled just enough to handle.
-Cut potatoes in half and scoop out the meat of the potato.
+- When potatoes are done and have cooled just enough to handle, cut the potatoes in half and scoop out the flesh of the potato.
 Be careful not to get too close to the edge of the potato.
-Mash the inside of the potato together with butter, salt, and ground black pepper.

-- Sprinkle a dash of paprika on top and place back into the oven until the tops begin to brown.
+- Bake until the tops begin to brown.

 - Select potatoes that are uniform in size so the baking time will be similar.